ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 be sent on responses that use the Capsule Protocol.
 A receiver that observes a violation of these requirements MUST treat the HTTP message as malformed.

-Receivers of capsules can read them read them from the data stream in a streaming fashion.
+Receivers of capsules can read them them from the data stream in a streaming fashion.
 In some implementations, streaming can help to more rapidly free up consumed flow control capacity in the underlying layers.

 ## Error Handling